matrix-org/matrix-appservice-irc/docs/bridge_setup.md

 node app.js -r -f appservice-registration-irc.yaml -u "http://localhost:9999" -c config.yaml -l my_bot
 ```

-Change `-u "http://localhost:9999"` to whereever your Matrix server can contact this IRC bridge.
+Change `-u "http://localhost:9999"` to wherever your Matrix server can contact this IRC bridge.
 By changing the option `-l my_bot` you can modify the localpart of the bridge bot user.
 It contacts
 Matrix users of your bridge to control their usage of the bridge (e.g. to change their nickname).